dipdowel/flipper-fire-rng/README.md

 ## How to use
 Currently there's only a version for Linux.

-1. Make sure you have the following programs installed
+1. Make sure you have the following programs installed:
 	- sed
 	- tr
 	- screen
 2. Get a lighter (BiC, Zippo, etc).
 3. Make sure your Flipper Zero is connected to the computer.
 4. Stop `qFlipper` or any other software on the computer that talks to the Flipper.